-- Occur on 1 or both sides of the ankle
+- Occur on one or both sides of the ankle

-- Your doctor thinks your bones may not heal properly without surgery
+- Your provider thinks your bones may not heal properly without surgery.

-When surgery is needed, it will likely involve using metal pins, screws, or plates to hold the bones in place as the fracture heals.
+When surgery is needed, it may require metal pins, screws, or plates to hold the bones in place as the fracture heals.
 The hardware may be temporary or permanent.